Behavior Buzz: Special Topics (Virtual Seminar) co-presented by Dr. Susan Friedman & Khaz Brooks, CPDT-KA, with Dr. Andrew Bulla, BCBA

 June 12-13, 2021

 Join Dr. Susan Friedman, world-renowned animal behaviorist, for a series of special topic presentations (listed below).
 You will dive in-depth into subjects like errorless learning and emotions.
-Lectures will be complemented by interpretive behavioral observations and training demonstrations by Khaz Brooks and Wolf Park’s ambassador wolves, foxes, and bison.
+Lectures will be complemented by interpretive behavioral observations and training demonstrations by professional animal trainer Khaz Brooks, CPDT-KA, and Wolf Park’s ambassador wolves, foxes, and bison.
 The latest research at Wolf Park, concept formation in wolves using errorless learning training methodology, will be shared by Dr. Andrew Bulla.

 Changing Behavior the ABA Way: WTF?